DBDeve/react_websites_components/README.md

 ```
 - header component attr
   - backGroundColor(string): set the background color of the component header. if it isn't insert the value is transparent.
-  - fixed(boolean): if it is insert the header component is fixed.
+  - fixed?(boolean): if it is insert the header component is fixed.
   - hoverColor(string): set the hover event color.
-  - padding (string): set the top, bottom, right and left padding.
+  - padding? (string): set the top, bottom, right and left padding.

 - HeaderNavBar component attr
   - text({size:string,family:string}): set the size and the family of the navBar.